Skip to main content

 The European Resuscitation Council (ERC)7 and American Heart Association (AHA)8 guideline recommendations on advanced resuscitation measures9 can be summarized as follows:

-• 1.
-High-quality chest compression and early defibrillation: These techniques are at the forefront of improving the survival rate after a cardiac arrest.
+1. High-quality chest compression and early defibrillation: Every minute of delay in defibrillation reduces the likelihood of survival by approximately 10 %.
 Immediate, high-quality chest compression at a rate of 100 to 120 compressions per minute and 5 to 6 cm compression depth, coupled with prompt defibrillation, if indicated, are essential.
+Defibrillation is used in particular for pulseless ventricular tachycardia (pVT) and ventricular fibrillation (VF).

 A sudden collapse as a result of a cardiovascular disease is quite rare in children.
 In most cases, a persistent respiratory or circulatory problem leads to a respiratory and cardiac arrest.